viniciusmarangoni/viniciusmarangoni.github.io/win10-x64-hevd-arbitrary-write/index.md

 ```

+To get the opcodes for this assembly shellcode, you can use [this](https://github.com/viniciusmarangoni/shellcoding-tools).

 ### Complete Exploit

 So now we have completed the exploit.
 Below you can see the complete source code, but you can also access it in [my github](https://github.com/viniciusmarangoni/hevd-arbitrary-write):